dylanhayes/dylanhayes.github.io/_posts/2020-08-14-Speaking-Virtually.md

 **Disadvantages**

 As always, there are some areas for improvement.
 Even when setup to stream at high resolution such as 1920x1080 and a decent framerate, what appears on the screen of the audience doesn't look so good.
 When you share a screen in Teams, it seems to do a much better job of smoothly scaling the output to match the display compared to when you share a screen via OBS virtual camera.
-Here's an example - click on each image for the full screen image:
+Here's a series of closeup images to show an example - click on each image for the full screen image:

 OBS virtual cam